 - Concert Bands I and II – Music curriculum of students who make up the ensemble of two levels of concert bands and music appreciation with regular performances held at the (PAC) Performing Arts Center during the school year such as the holiday concert and spring concerts for guests, parents and sponsors

 - Harmony – The Harmony program was designed to support Wando Bands music in Charleston County while businesses gain local recognition.
-Our goal is to support Sponsors who support us by driving new business/sales to our sponsors via our direct network of over 2,500 friends and families.
+Our goal is to support sponsors who support us by driving new business/sales to our sponsors via our direct network of over 2,500 friends and families.

-- Drillmasters – The marching band shoes
+- Drillmasters – Rolled heeled marching band shoes; sold in fall.

 - Fair Share – The student band family financial contribution to support marching and band programs and ability to participate as a nationally recognized band program at various events such as Bands of America (BOA), Lowcountry Invitational (LCI), school concerts, community events and so much more.